nx-lr/protea/readme.md

 ### Keywords

 The following are all the keywords of the language.
 Keywords are grouped into four different categories: operators, declarations, modifiers, and control keywords.
+Some of these keywords, such as `lemma`, `pragma` and all, are reserved for future use and should not be used in this regard.

 As for modifiers, they are parsed as keywords before a declaration as they modify them. `pub var x = 1` declares a public variable.